A class of multilinear bounded oscillation operators on measure spaces and applications: Introduction

 where $\frac1s=\sum_{i=1}^m \frac{1}{s_i}$ and $v=\prod_{i=1}^m v_i^{\frac{s}{s_i}}$. \end{list} Then for all $\vec{p}=(p_1, \dots, p_m)$ with $1 < p_1, \ldots, p_m <\infty$ and for all $\vec{w}=(w_1, \ldots, w_m) \in A_{\vec{p}, \B_{\rho}}$,

 where $\frac1p=\sum_{i=1}^m \frac{1}{p_i}$ and $w=\prod_{i=1}^m w_i^{\frac{p}{p_i}}$. \end{theorem}

-In order to obtain weighted compactness for commutators, we prove the following extrapolation theorem. \begin{theorem} Let $(\Sigma, \rho, \mu)$ be a complete space of homogeneous type with a metrically continuous measure $\mu$.
+We also prove the following extrapolation theorem in order to obtain weighted compactness for commutators. \begin{theorem} Let $(\Sigma, \rho, \mu)$ be a complete space of homogeneous type with a metrically continuous measure $\mu$.
 Let $\alpha \in \N^m$ be a multi-index and $\b=(b_1,\ldots, b_m) \in \BMO_{\B_{\rho}}^m$.
 Assume that $T$ is an $m$-linear or $m$-linearizable operator satisfying

 \begin{list}{\rm (\theenumi)}{\usecounter{enumi}\leftmargin=1cm \labelwidth=1cm \itemsep=0.2cm \topsep=.2cm {\roman{enumi}}}

 \item there exists $\vec{r}=(r_1, \ldots, r_m)$ with $1 < r_1, \ldots, r_m <\infty$ such that for all $\vec{u}=(u_1, \ldots, u_m) \in A_{\vec{r}, \B_{\rho}}$,